mircealungu/homepage/content/post/15-01-20-tool-softwarenaut.md

 ![screen-shot-2011-10-10-at-5 27 36-pm](https://cloud.githubusercontent.com/assets/464519/21023545/4c41a97e-bd81-11e6-81b1-fb038bd3b156.png)
  -->
 ### Details About Module Evolution
-There are mahy module detail views which present information about a particular module.
+There are many module detail views which present information about a particular module.
 The Module Evolution presents a compressed version of the module history.
 The module is represented in every analyzed version as a treemap.
 When a new class is introduced it is marked with yellow.
 When a class changes it is colored with a shade of blue which is darker for larger changes.
 The figure presents the history of the cognitive package in ArgoUML.

 ![screen-shot-2011-10-14-at-1 56 14-am](https://cloud.githubusercontent.com/assets/464519/21023626/9cffc058-bd81-11e6-906f-4f62c440717a.png)